funny-hell/fuuy-cohfa-3/README.md

+# hi welcome to my branch okay thanks bye
+run.bat is only modified for my convenience, thanks to me having TEiN on the D: drive

-funny hell presents: fuuy cohfa 2
+adenator from funny hell presents: adenatordoeswork
-- a delectable TEiN mod
+- a development branch of a delectable TEiN mod